antidot/Pyckson/README.md

 opensource@antidot.net

-## Why not attrs
+## Why pyckson

-I don't like the intrusiveness of attrs, especially that you have to use a special attr.ib function and parameter for each attribute.
-Also it is not friendly with pycharm for constructor and attributes autocompletion / type checking.

-However python3.7 solves a lot of these problems, and if you target only this version, dataclass + typing annotations + @attr.s decorator is probably the way to go.

-Until then I will continue to use pyckson.
+I Wanted a non-intrusive library to serialize my classes.
+I also want my classes to be as close to native python as possible (for IDE completion for example).

+Cons : pyckson is not very flexible in serialization options, do not use it if you need to parse exeternal formats with lots of corner cases.

+## Noteworthy

+Pyckson serialize to dict-like structures, so you can use to serialize to mongo bson format and use native datetime and bytes fields.